Sunday, December 24, 2017

 Finding the Right Work to Translate

 I was, to be frank, more than a little in love with George Sand.
 Not owning a time machine, I decided the best way to get close to her was to translate one of her works.
 But which to pick of her 100 novels, plays, and memoirs?
 I couldn’t read them all.
 Most of her plays were untranslated, so I started there.
-But I soon realized that the theater in nineteenth century Paris was a lot like network television today.
+But I soon realized that the theater in nineteenth century Paris was a lot like network television was before streaming.
 It was a popular form of entertainment where the standards were fairly low, and not much revision or planning went into the throwaway scripts.

 Many of George Sand’s most renowned novels had already been translated either during the first wave of interest in her work in the nineteenth century, or during the recent feminist revival.
 The majority of her prose works felt dated to me, sentimental portraits of virtuous peasants.
 The fact that she was renowned in France as a great stylist, the mentor of Gustave Flaubert, a writer’s writer, was not coming across to me.
 I started to wonder if there was a translation project involving George Sand that would make sense for me.